-This Permit is issued to update some of the conditions following a statutory review of the permits in the industry sector for non-ferrous metals.
+This Permit is issued to update some of the conditions following a change to the process to include the surface cleaning of titanium swarf using solvents.

+A statutory review of permits in the industry sector for non-ferrous metals was previously undertaken.